Towards R-learner with Continuous Treatments: Numerical experiment

-We include the additional simulation results in Figure \ref{fig:simu:add}.
+We test the performance of our proposed R-learners at six different points of $(x^{(1)},x^{(2)},t)$, namely, $(0,0.25,0.25),$ $(0,0.5,0.5),(0,0.75,0.75),(1,0.25,0.25),(1,0.25,0.75)$, $(1,0.5,0.25)$; we term these points pt1--pt6 for brevity.
+In each round of the simulation, we report the point-wise difference between the estimated $\tau(x,t)$ and the true $\tau(x,t)$ as the estimation error.
+We further construct $90\%$ confidence interval \eqref{form:CI} for each tested point, and check if it covers the truth; here $\hat{\sigma}$ is estimated following Algorithm \ref{alg:sigma} and $\hat{\mu}^{(-j)}(x^{(2)},t)$ is trained by same \textsc{SuperLearner} algorithm as for $\hat{m}^{(-j)}(x^{(2)})$.
+For comparison, we additionally report estimation errors of generalized S-learner and X-learners \citep{kunzel2019metalearners}, which are introduced in details in $\mathsection$\ref{sec:SX}.
+In our simulations, all regressions in S- and X-learners are performed by \textsc{SuperLearner} similar to $\hat{m}^{(-j)}(x^{(2)})$, yet additionally combining with random forest, XGboost, and Bayesian Additive Regression Trees.

+We run $500$ Monte Carlo simulations under each setting.
+Simulation results when $n = 2000$ and $T$ is generated under the complete randomized trial, are presented in Fig. \ref{fig:simu}.
+The top panel of Fig. \ref{fig:simu} shows the superior performances of our proposed method in terms of small estimation errors over all simulation settings and tested points.
+Both Strategies (i) and (ii) for nuisance function training produce valid results. {The bottom panel of Fig. \ref{fig:simu} shows that when conducting proposed methods under Scenario (B)}, the empirical coverage rates are close to $90\%$ for all points, meanwhile the estimation variance is slightly larger.
+Such observations verify the theoretical claims in Remark \ref{rk:para}, and show the effectiveness of our proposed confidence interval after undersmoothing.
+Additional numerical results with $T$ generated under the Beta distribution and/or $n = 4000$, are contained in Fig.~\ref{fig:simu:add}.
 Across all different settings, our proposed estimators present superior performance with small estimation errors, and the empirical coverage rates are closed to the nominal level $90\%$ after undersmoothing.
 With larger $n$, our proposed estimators have smaller estimation variances, which is consistent with our theoretical results for consistency.